 Mary Spah grew up in the New London and Spicer area of Minnesota, but she says she’s been a "city slicker" most of her life.
-She enjoys the excitement and vigor of a metropolitan area and all the possibilities it brings, which is part of what has made her an effective and successful Director of Sales for Earle Brown Heritage Center for nearly twenty years.
+She enjoys the excitement and vigor of a metropolitan area and all the possibilities it brings, which is part of what has made her an effective and successful Director of Sales for The Heritage Center for nearly twenty years.
 The constant movement and energy surrounding the venue and its activities fuels her spirit, and she thrives on expecting the unexcepted.

 Mary never imagined herself working in the hospitality and event industries, but she’s thankful her life worked out that way.
 “I was a leisure travel agent when travel agencies were on every corner,” she remembers.
 “We were told all the airlines were going to end up merging, and they did, and the internet was going to take over travel agencies, and it pretty much did.”
 She worked for Transglobal Vacations, living out of a suitcase and hopping from hotel to hotel each week, presenting seminars to travel agents.
 She quickly became familiar with the process and logistics of setting up events at hotels.
 When, as predicted, agencies eventually started to close, Mary knew it was time to look for another career and hotels felt like a natural next step.

-Earle Brown enjoys a client return rate of more than 90 percent, with guests regularly commenting on the peace of mind and ease they feel when they walk in the door and see familiar faces; they know everything will be taken care of.
+The Heritage Center enjoys a client return rate of more than 90 percent, with guests regularly commenting on the peace of mind and ease they feel when they walk in the door and see familiar faces; they know everything will be taken care of.
 The center and its clients have also become Mary’s second family and home, and there is nothing she would change about the path her career has taken.
 “After 19 years here, many of our customers have become family,” she says.
 “We know all about them, their children, pets, vacations, and I have been blessed with relationships that will last a lifetime.”

-What Makes the Earle Brown Heritage Center Unique
+What Makes The Heritage Center Unique

 The center’s natural beauty attracts groups looking for something a little bit different.
 The outdoor courtyard is a great distraction from a day-long indoor meeting, and people enjoy the relaxing fountains and gardens during their breaks.
 “Sit out on a bench any afternoon and you will not hear the traffic from the freeways, but you can easily get lost in the sound of nature and truly feel like you are on a farm,” Mary says.
 And almost all its meeting rooms have windows, which can be important for keeping an audience alert and attentive.
 While the center is a popular spot for weddings, more than half of its business is corporate-related, and Mary and her team have seen large increases from the government sector and organizations looking for gala space, as well.

 Through ever-changing times, Mary understands how important it is for a venue to be up-to-date.
 The center recently installed new lighting and carpet in the Carriage Hall, its largest room, and added new LED exterior monitors outside for signage, which helps direct clients to the correct meeting space.
-Coming soon is a new Marriott Fairfield just steps away from the center, which will give clients and guests even more lodging options in the Earle Brown Center’s backyard.
+Coming soon is a new Marriott Fairfield just steps away from the center, which will give clients and guests even more lodging options in The Center’s backyard.
 The addition of Topgolf in Brooklyn Center less than five minutes away is also a game-changer, as this exciting new attraction provides groups with a fun and unique activity for evening entertainment.